jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/LavishIncomparableBumblebee' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Louis XIV (1643-1715) spent an estimated 50% of France's annual Gross National Product to build and maintain his Palace at Versailles, he didn't even pay taxes.
 He was a self-described god on earth.
 The people could even buy tickets to tour the palace.
-It wasn't long before the country "heard the people sing" as the people became player gods._
+It wasn't long before the country "heard the people sing" as the people became player gods by reaching for the levers of power._

 During this transformation, frontline problems piled up for the people.
 Their situation barely changed, and arguably got worse from 1000 to 1778.
 Their houses were still thatched.
 They did manual labor all day.
 They still paid almost all the taxes but were banned from advancing in official society.
 Feudalism became a caste system controlled by con artists.
-They fought against distributing the benefits of an advancing civilization to the people doing the work on the frontline.
+The leaders fought against distributing the benefits of an advancing civilization to the people doing the work on the frontline.
 We rightfully call Antagonist Kings Darth King.

-When the people were under the Protagonist Kings they tended the fields, make the barrels, and fought the barbarians, they were being player gods.
+When the people were under the Protagonist Kings they tended the fields, make the barrels, and fought the barbarians, they were player gods.
 They were helping their civilization prosper.
 With each new era, came more powerful tools.
 Along the way of progress, society's ruling philosophy of "nobles divine right to rule" flipped from being a classic story to an art and spectacle one.
 The practical reason for noble divinity, fighting off anarchy, was ignored.
 The nobles lost the plot of their own stories.
 They turned their people from player gods into extras.
 It sent Darth King's civilizations into revolutions, and cost him his head.

 ## Repeat Story

 I'm not sure if you know this Stargazer, but the Devil was once an angel.
 I'm serious.
 The angel Lucifer was his name.
 He lived with God up in the clouds with the rest of the heavenly beings.
-All these angles communicated God's will to his people below; teaching them the virtue, morality, and ethics they'd need to become protagonists and player gods.
+All these angles communicated God's will to His people below; teaching them the virtue, morality, and ethics they'd need to become protagonists and player gods.

 But Lucifer rejected God's teachings.
 He grew vain, greedy, and deceptive.
 Soon he even challenged God's supremacy.
 God threw Lucifer down from Heaven to be the Dark Lord of hell.

-Free from the restrictions of justice, fairness, and good, Lucifer grew his evil powers.
-Soon he was the Devil, who taught humanity vanity, greed, hubris, selfishness they'd need to become antagonists and extras.
-But Lucifer kept is angelic form.
+Free from the restrictions of justice, fairness, and virtue, Lucifer grew his evil powers.
+Soon he was the Devil, who taught humanity the vanity, greed, hubris, selfishness they'd need to become antagonists and extras.
+But Lucifer kept his angelic form.
 The Devil can thus be anyone, at any time.
 Humanity is a mixture of angels and demons.
-All humanity is has the grace of God, and the greed to think we can be divine.

 ![Lucifer](/img\diagrams\lucifer-falls.jpg)